We are no longer updating this page and it is not optimised for mobile devices.

 Bruce Petty is one of Australia's most celebrated cartoonists, and also works in animation, sculpture and etchings.
-He has worked for a number of Australian newspapers including the Daily Mirror, Australian, Time magazine (Australia) and currently works for the Age.
+He has worked for a number of Australian newspapers including the Daily Mirror, the Australian, Time magazine (Australia) and currently works for the Age.

 John Shakespeare is an illustrator and cartoonist for the Sydney Morning Herald.
 He has previously worked for the Courier-Mail and the Sun.

 Ian Sharpe migrated to Australia from the United Kingdom in 1950.
-He currently works as an illustrator for the Canberra Times.
+He works as an illustrator for the Canberra Times.

 John Spooner is an illustrator for the Age.
 As well as being widely published, John has won five Stanley awards, three Walkley awards, the Fremantle Print Prize (shared) in 1986 and the Graeme Perkin award in 2002.

 Phil Somerville is a cartoonist for the Sun-Herald.
 His cartoons have also appeared in the Australian, the Sydney Morning Herald, Bulletin, Nexus, Punch and the Sun-Herald colour magazine.

 Ron Tandberg was first published in the Age in 1972.
 He is famous for his pocket cartoons.
 He is the winner of eight Walkley awards for best cartoon and two gold Walkley awards.

 John Tiedemann is an illustrator and cartoonist, currently working for News Limited.
 He has previously worked for Fairfax and the Canberra Times and is featured regularly in the Bulletin and Money magazine.
 In 2000, John won a Stanley award for general illustrator.